 This is also something that you can find at every corner in Turkey.
 Considering that börek places were usually very busy, I think that it’s also a very popular dish in Turkey, exactly the same as in Serbia.

 But, this is not something that you would want to eat very often.
 First of all, it’s a pastry, made from wheat.
 Wheat and wheat products are something that I avoid as much as possible.
 Wheat contains Amylopectin A, the type of carbohydrate that is most rapidly digested and converted into blood sugar and it provokes a horrendous blood sugar spike.

 Secondly, börek is usually very greasy, as per the recipe.
 You certainly do not want to eat such greasy food frequently.
-Moreover, I assume that they normally use the inflammatory sunflower oil to make it, rather than the olive oil.
+Moreover, I assume that they normally use the inflammatory sunflower oil to make it, rather than olive oil.

-Anyway, I had börek several times and although I tremendously enjoyed it, each time I felt heavy and bloated afterwards.
+Anyway, I had börek several times and although I tremendously enjoyed it, I felt heavy and bloated afterwards.
 I suppose that’s what happens when you put 1000 unhealthy and empty calories into your body.